- Will my insurance cover chiropractic?

 DC’s (Doctors of Chiropractic) are 7 year trained professionals in the diagnosis and care of spinal conditions.
 DCs are educated in nationally accredited, four-year doctoral graduate school programs through a curriculum that includes a minimum of 4,200 hours of classroom, laboratory, and clinical internship, with the average DC program equivalent in classroom hours to allopathic (MD) and osteopathic (DO) medical schools.

 What is an adjustment?

-A chiropractic adjustment is an art of using a specific force in a precise direction, applied to a joint that is fixated, "locked up", or not moving properly.
+A chiropractic adjustment is the art of using a specific force in a precise direction, applied to a joint that is fixated, “locked up”, or not moving properly.
 This adds motion to the joint, helping the bones gradually return to a more normal position and motion.
-The purpose of this safe and natural procedure is improved spinal function, improved nervous system function, and improved health.
+The purpose of this safe and natural procedure is to improve spinal function, improved nervous system function, and improved health.

 Are all patients adjusted the same way?